Konzui/Quixel-Portal/README.md

 - Check Blender console for specific error messages
 - Ensure textures are in supported formats (PNG, JPG, TGA, EXR, etc.)

-### Electron app opens but shows blank screen

-- Check your internet connection
-- Try reloading the page manually
-- Check if quixel.com is accessible in a regular browser
-- Verify Electron app is using the correct URL

 ### Import requests not processing

-- Check that the temp directory is accessible: `%TEMP%/quixel_portal/`
-- Verify instance IDs match between Blender and Electron
-- Check Blender console for import request validation errors
+- Check Blender console for socket connection errors
-- Ensure heartbeat files are being written (check temp directory)
+- Verify the socket listener is running (should see startup message in console)
+- Ensure Quixel Bridge is sending data to the correct port (24981)

 ## Requirements

 - Blender 4.2.1 LTS (or compatible version)
 - Python 3.11 (bundled with Blender)
-- Node.js 16 or higher
+- Quixel Bridge application
-- Internet connection
+- Internet connection (for downloading assets from Quixel)

 ## License